SalesforceLabs/OrgCheck/docs/tech_datastore.md

 ## Workflow Rules

-1. Get the list of Salesforce ID of all Workflow Rule in the org from the Tooling API:
+1. Get the list of Salesforce ID of all Workflow Rules in the org from the Tooling API:
 ```SQL
 SELECT Id
 FROM WorkflowRule